cfe-lab/shared-doc/source/submission/index.rst

 As always, if you have questions about the data schemes or need help formatting your data, contact the SHARED project.

-The whole data submission process is:

-1. Format your data using either the :ref:`flat_scheme` or the :ref:`multi_table_scheme`.
-2. Create a .ZIP file with your tables and sequence data.
-3. Get a unique data submission link.
-4. Follow your link to the secure data submission page and use it to submit your data.

-SHARED collects demographic, clinical, and viral sequence data.

-Each column of your data table should have a **header** with the column name.
-The order of the columns doesn’t matter.
-The case of the filenames and header names also doesn’t matter (they will all be converted to lower-case before they’re checked and loaded).

 Data Types